GuodongZhu/self_driving_car_project1_finding_lane_lines/writeup_template.md

 ### Reflection

 ### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I use gaussian_blur() function to smooth the image, after that I use canny() function to detect the edges, then I use Hough transfrom to find the lane lines, finally I plot the lane line on the original figure.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I wrote a function called cluster_lines_for_lanes() to first find the slope of left and right lines, then extrapolate line segments to the full extent of the lane.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+If you'd like to include images to show how the pipeline works, just pass the input folder name, image name and output folder name to function lane_finding_algorithm().

 ![alt text][image1]